 Craig stated she was turning over the manager position to Eliot Bernstein.

-Craig instead then turned over records and information regarding BFR and the Trusts to Theodore Stuart Bernstein, again the transfer taking place without a proper meeting with the members voting as directed in the corporate operating agreement.
+Craig instead then turned over records and information regarding BFR and the Trusts to Theodore Stuart Bernstein,(TED) again the transfer taking place without a proper meeting with the members voting as directed in the corporate operating agreement.

 Craig stated Theodore would be responsible for the bills of BFR.

-Theodore then stated after receiving all of this private and confidential information that he was not the Manager of BFR and knew nothing of Craig transferring the title to him, despite letters between them indicating that Theodore had accepted the transfer from Craig.
+Theodore then stated after receiving all of this private and confidential information that he was not the Manager of BFR and knew nothing of Craig transferring the title to him, despite letters between them(Craig, Spallina, Ted) indicating that Theodore had accepted the transfer from Craig.

 That Craig then stated she was still the manager, months later after denying same and again stated she was abdicating her duties as Manager of BFR and Trustee of the Trusts.

+At some point Craig retained Robert Spallina as her counsel and paid him from the childrens trust funds.

 That Craig then hired Stephen Lessne of Gray Robinson law firm and Eliot and Candice Bernstein contacted Lessne regarding his role as counsel in the children’s trusts and BFR.